 We all have some issues that are difficult to resolve between two parties.
-Sometimes there is a deep emotional wound that is blockading communication, this dam can stifle any hope of a solution between the two parties.
+Sometimes there is a deep emotional wound that is blocking communication and this can stifle any hope of a solution between parties.
 This is where mediation comes in.
-Mediation is the process by which an unbiased third party will help two conflicting parties communicate and, hopefully, come to an agreement.
-This article will describe what mediation is, its benefits, and the cases it's most suitable for.
+Mediation is the process by which an unbiased accredited and highly trained third party will help the conflicting parties communicate and, hopefully, come to an agreement.
+DIPAC explains what mediation is, its benefits, and the cases it’s most suitable for.
 This will help you to determine if you need mediation or not.

 As mentioned above, mediation is a process by which two conflicting parties turn to a neutral third party.
 The third party, the mediator, helps the two parties communicate and reach an agreement by mutual consent.
 The mediator will: